AshvinArora07/Student_Database/README.md

 Access the Student_Database.py file for working model.

-Access the Student_Database.csv file for updated csv.
+Access the Student_original.csv file for updated csv file.